ArmstrongJ/gemworm/readme.txt

 or the walls, though, or your worm will die!
 Simple!

-The program is written as a GEM programming demonstration, and probably contains numerous bugs, coding issues, etc.  It has been designed to compile on either the PC or Atari.
+The program is written as a GEM programming demonstration, and probably contains numerous bugs, coding issues, etc.  While originally designed to compile on either the PC or Atari, the game now only works on the Atari.

 Game Play
 =========